killumslow/Open-Social-Diversity-Initiative/content/recruitment.md

 Methodologies

-## ways to establish and maintain recruitment
+## ways to establish and maintain employees

 employee engagement